apache/cordova-docs/www/docs/en/2.9.0/cordova/camera/parameter/CameraPopoverHandle.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: CameraPopoverHandle
 ---

 CameraPopoverHandle
 ===================

-A handle to the popover dialog created by `camera.getPicture`.
+A handle to the popover dialog created by `[camera.getPicture](../camera.getPicture.html)`.

 Methods
 -------